TeamMacLean/ruth-effectors-prediction/reports/0004_heatmap_amino_acids_proportion.md

 sequence, we have better idea about the composition of amino acids in protein sequences.
-Amino acid `A` between effector and non effector data in the first 100 position has quite bigger difference (depicted by yellow color) in comparison to amino acid `C` in genreal.
-However, not in every position it has the same exact color, as it suggests that the difference of each amino acid in every position is not always the same.
+Amino acid `A` between effector and non effector data in the first 100 position has quite bigger difference (depicted by yellow color) in comparison to amino acid `C` in general.
+However, not in every position it has the same exact color, as it suggests that the impact of each amino acid in every position is not always the same.

+By looking at the plot of density function below, we can see that there are some amino acids that have obvious difference between effector and non-effector data, such as amino acid `F`, `G`, `L`, `S`, and so on.

 ``` r
 plot_density(hist_len250, x_max = 0.25)
 ```

-    ## Warning: Removed 2 rows containing non-finite values (stat_density).

 ![](0004_heatmap_amino_acids_proportion_files/figure-markdown_github/unnamed-chunk-22-1.png)